ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 **No default.
 Must be set during MySQL container creation.**

-MySQL password for the CamCOPS database user (whose name is set by CRATE_DOCKER_MYSQL_CRATE_USER_NAME_).
+MySQL password for the CRATE database user (whose name is set by CRATE_DOCKER_MYSQL_CRATE_USER_NAME_).

 .. note::